-Campus Activities Board Advisory Committee:
+Campus Activities Board Advisory Committee: Brenna del Llano, Director Box 496 Hannah Bates, Assistant Director Ariana LoFaro, Treasurer Katelyn Arnold, Assistant Treasurer

-Kaitlyn Ballentine, Director

-Sarah El Khoury, Assistant Director

-Kelly Fagan, Treasurer

-Ariana LoFaro, Assistant Treasurer
+Box 103 Box 1204 Box 59

 Using Saint Anselm College Vans

 In the interest of community safety and welfare, students, faculty and staff wishing to reserve and operate a College owned/leased/rented 7 - 10 passenger van must hold a valid Driver's license, a College Certification Card, and give permission for a check of their Motor Vehicle Driving Record.
 The College Certification Card can only be obtained by individuals 21 years of age or older and who have attended the College's Driver Safety Course.
 To become an authorized driver of the Saint Anselm College vans, individuals are required to take the course and must satisfactorily complete its requirements.
 The program is provided by a trained member of Saint Anselm College Campus Safety Department and/or Dean of Students Office.
 There is no cost to any participant.
 The course is approximately one hour in length and includes a road test.
 The course will be offered at convenient times to those wishing to enroll.
 To schedule the training program / course, contact the office of the Director of Campus Safety (603-641-7260) or the Dean of Students office (603-641-7600).
 Drivers who successfully complete the course will be issued a College Certification Card for operating a College owned/leased/rented van.